 Unless you are a pro at fixing up the interiors of old RVs, the first thing you want to do is learn how.
+Not only that, but it’s good to learn all you can about RVs in general.
+A friend of mine’s always talking about Rolling Down the Highway, but there’s plenty of resources out there.
 Our suggestion for acquiring that knowledge is to fire up your computer and look for the RV interior restoration videos on Youtube.
 You will find many of them.
 If they say that a picture is worth 1000 words, well, a video must be worth 10,000 then.
 You will find videos on home to spruce up the walls, how to sew new seat cushion covers and how to re-carpet the floors.
 Making new curtains is not much different from making house curtains; they are just a little smaller.

 Fixing up the interior